 To appoint a new company director, the prospective director should sign a letter of consent to act, after which you should (in your position as director) resolve to appoint that person to the board.

-Afterwards, you must file form AP01 at Companies House.
+Afterward, you must file form AP01 at Companies House.
 Once completed, you should now be able to resign.

 Selling the company and assets

-A limited company exists as a distinct legal entity that is separate from its owners.
-This means you can sell it to someone else.
 Selling a company can sometimes be difficult, particularly in the current financial climate, but if your business is viable, profitable, and sustainable, you may stand a good chance of attracting a buyer.

 This all depends on certain factors like current market conditions, the value of your business, the availability of potential buyers, financial regulations, interest rates on borrowing, and market trends.